Nebulosar/CodeceptionCoverageChecker/README.md

 **Enabled**
 This setting is a default Codeception setting which needs to be set to `true` when you want to use the coverage part of codeception.
-At this moment, CoverageChecker also lisents to this setting to determine whether to check you coverage or not.
+At this moment, CoverageChecker also listens to this setting to determine whether to check you coverage or not.

 **Check**
 This is the extension setting.
 When you add this attribute you have three types you can add: **classes**, **methods** and **lines**.